-Nearly any worker at the GM St. Louis Truck Assembly plant could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.
+Nearly any worker at a GM Assembly plant could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.

 Joe Lyon is a highly-rated personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.